-LABORATORIES Labs begin in the week of January 12th, 2015.
-PAWS registration will give you a time and day of the week for your lab section, but room assignments are made by the Biol120 lab coordinator Gillian Murza.
-Lab room assignments will be posted on the bulletin board outside Biology Rm.
-202 (second floor of the Biology Building) immediately before your first scheduled lab (check this list when you arrive for the lab to determine in which room you have been placed).
+LABORATORIES Labs begin in the week of September 14th, 2015.
+PAWS registration will give you a time and day of the week for your lab section, but room assignments are made by the Biol, 120 lab coordinator Gillian Murza.
+Lab room assignments will be posted on Blackboard Learn immediately before your first scheduled lab (check this list when you arrive for the lab to determine in which room you have been placed).
+Hard copies of the lists will be posted on the bulletin board outside Biology Rm.
+202, on the second floor of the Biology Building.
 Students are expected to attend, and be prepared for, all scheduled labs, lab reviews and final lab exams.
 A general lab schedule is provided in this hand-out.
-The 2014-2015 edition of the Lab Manual for Biology 120.3 is required for all labs.
+The 2015-2016 edition of the Lab Manual for Biology 120.3 is required for all labs.
 Please make sure that you have read the lab instructions and are prepared for the assigned exercises before going to each of your scheduled lab sessions.
 Any other questions regarding the lab should be directed to the laboratory instructional staff in Rm.
 216 of the Biology Building.
 STUDENTS WITH A DISABILITY Students who have disabilities (learning, medical, physical, or mental health) are strongly encouraged to register with Disability Services for Students (DSS) if they have not already done so.
 Students who suspect they may have disabilities should contact DSS for advice and referrals.
 In order to access DSS programs and supports, students must follow DSS policy and procedures.